Hiking in Hawaii: Traverse the Trails on Your Island VacationBy Kathleen Gossman

 Olomana Trail, Oahu

 Short and challenging best sum up Olomana Trail in Oahu.
 The three-mile hike winds along a narrow, rocky ridge before reaching the first mountain peak (there are three in total).
 Take a rest and ponder the panoramic view: on one side is translucent ocean, on the other a cascade of green-topped mountains.
+Check weather conditions before you go; this trail can be slippery and muddy.
 Tip: You’ll find the trailhead on the grounds of the Royal Hawaiian Golf Club.

 Hawaii Volcanoes National Park, Hawaii